BetterDorf/BetterDorf.github.io/_posts/SubCaleo_Minimap_Tool_Blogpost.md

 My group was tasked with doing a minimap and tools to help use it.
-In this project the minimap is a stylized drawing of the map in a similar fashion as the minimaps of mario kart (Fig 1).
+In this project the minimap is a stylized drawing of the map in a similar fashion as the minimaps of mario kart (_Fig.
+1_).

 ![](/images/Blog1.png)<br/>
-Figure 1 Minimaps for Mario Kart DS, Nintendo, 2005
+_Figure 1 Minimaps for Mario Kart DS, Nintendo, 2005

 To produce the minimap, the artists need a reference that is in the same perspective and of the same size as the desired minimap.
 In my group, I